 The maximum funding award can vary from year to year, we have provided the most recent information available.
 Where information is available, we have also included a median or a range in cases in which the maximum is not typical of an average award.

 Most federal programs require some form of cost sharing.
 This is expressed differently for different agencies and programs.
 Sometimes a direct 1:1 match is specified.
 Other times, the application will state the maximum percentage of a project cost that the funding award can cover.
 We include this information, where available, in order to give you a sense of what to expect when applying for a particular funding program.

-- Compliance burden
+- Reporting/Compliance burden